4-6 June 2014,

 Made possible by a generous grant from the Social Sciences and Humanities Research Council of Canada

-**The submission date for papers has past, please check this space for program updates!**
+**The submission date for papers has passed, please check this space for program updates!**

 Last modified: October 2013